-The amount of the settlement was not disclosed Thursday, with Kirk saying only that "part of the settlement agreement to settle everything was that there would be a confidentiality aspect."
+The amount of the settlement was not disclosed Thursday, with Kirk saying only that "part of the settlement agreement to settle everything was that there would be a confidentiality age to her face, brain and spine in the crash.
+Kirk said.